Yagisan/The-Bustling-Valley/README.md

 **[Lunna - Astray in Stardew Valley](https://www.nexusmods.com/stardewvalley/mods/6626)** adds a new village, a special quest, new crops, fish and more.

-**[Welcome to Mineral Town](https://www.nexusmods.com/stardewvalley/mods/13996)** adds a re-imagined version of a place familiar to many players.
+**[Welcome to Mineral Town](https://www.nexusmods.com/stardewvalley/mods/13996)** adds a re-imagined version of a place familiar to many players. **Under development and may be buggy**

 ## Skills and Professions

-**[Walk Of Life - A Professions Overhaul](https://www.nexusmods.com/stardewvalley/mods/8111)** a complete professions overhaul.
+**[Walk Of Life - A Professions Overhaul](https://www.nexusmods.com/stardewvalley/mods/8111)** a complete professions overhaul. **Please note this has been hidden on Nexus, and will be removed entirely in a future update.**

 **[The Love of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830)** adds a new cooking skill, and a reason to use it.